 The Jails method provides much more control over software installation but assumes that the user is comfortable working from the command line can and has a good understanding of networking basics and software installation on FreeBSD-based systems.

 It is recommended that users skim through both the Plugins and Jails sections in order to become familiar with the features and limitations of each and to choose the method that best meets their software needs.

 Due to ABI (application binary interface) changes, FreeNAS® 8.x PBIs can not be installed on a 9.x system.

 Installing a FreeNAS® PBI Using Plugins

-To install a FreeNAS® PBI using the plugins method, click Plugins to see the screen shown in Figure 9.1a, the list of available FreeNAS® PBIs will be displayed.
+To install a FreeNAS® PBI using the plugins method, click Plugins.
+As seen in Figure 9.1a, the list of available FreeNAS® PBIs will be displayed.